omahs/imx-docs/sdks-core-sdk-kotlin_versioned_docs/version-0.5.2/overview.md

 :::

-The Immutable X Core SDK Kotlin/JVM provides convenient access to the Immutable API's for applications written on the Immutable X platform.
+The Immutable Core SDK Kotlin/JVM provides convenient access to the Immutable API's for applications written on the Immutable X platform.

 ## Documentation